 Light and Illumination

 The deciding factor for hobbyists is to see their Rotala Wallichii bloom in vibrant coloration.
-It will be very rewarding to see the fruit of your time, money and effort.
+It will be gratifying to see the fruit of your time, money, and effort.

 Whorly Rotala as Decoration